Astragaloside IV

 ### Does astragaloside IV actually work in humans or only in lab studies?

-### Can astragaloside IV help with heart health?
+### Can astragaloside IV support heart health?

 ### Can I take astragaloside IV with other supplements or medications?

-### Can astragaloside IV help with cancer?
+### Can astragaloside IV help with inflammation?

 ---